7 Easy To Make Leftover Ham Recipes

 Place these ingredients in a medium saucepan and whisk until smooth.
 Bring to a boil while stirring constantly.
 Serve or ladle warm over the egg foo young.

-I hope you try some of these easy leftover ham recipes and let me know if your family enjoyed them.
+I hope you try some of these easy leftover ham recipes.
+Let me know if your family enjoyed them.
 It’s all about cooking from scratch and eating together as a family.
 Thanks for being prepared for the unexpected.
 May God bless this world, Linda